Azure/simdem/README.md

 `SIMDEM_VERSION=x.y.z` near the top of the file.
 This version number is used as the defaiult for the scripts in this folder.

+## Building

 ./scripts/build.sh Builds the noVNC (browser based) version of the container with the default tag of `rgardler/simdem_novnc:x.y.z`

+## Running

 ./scripts/run.sh <SCRIPTS_DIR> Runs an instance of the noVNC container with the name `simdem`, after stopping and deleting any existing containers.
 This container uses a volume container called `azure_data` to maintain state for the preferred Azure subscription and creates another called `simdem_novnc_scripts` containing the scripts in the provided `SCRIPTS_DIR` (or `./demo_scripts` if no vlaue provided).

+## Publishing

+The `latest` version is built from source on each commit.
+To publish a tagged version use `./scripts/publish.sh` script.

+Don't forget to bump the version number after using this script.

 # Learn more